lrcong1/SentimentAnalysisApp/README.md

 # Sentiment Analysis App

-A web application that uses a large language model to analyze sentiment in product reviews.
+A web application that uses a Large Language Model(LLM) to analyze sentiment in product reviews.

 The app can be accessed at: